 Perform the following steps to check a folder hierarchy for overly long access paths:

 The scan will begin.
-It can be canceled any time by pressing the Stop button in the status sheet.
+It can be canceled any time by clicking the Stop button in the status sheet.
 After all tests have been completed, the results will be shown in a different panel.
 If all objects are expected to be accessible, a green check mark symbol is shown.
 If one or more problems have been detected, the result panel will show

 When using a reveal button, the Finder may not open the indicated file system item, because it is affected by the path problem itself, so it cannot correctly process the location of that item.
 Instead, TinkerTool System will instruct the Finder to open the “deepest” folder in the hierarchy that can still be safely displayed.